bfulop/things_scripts/readme.md

 ### Parallel tasks

 I will probably add a _"skip projects tagged with"_ feature, where you can add a special tag, e.g. _"parallel"_ and the script will skip that project.

-## Clean Things Today

-Just a simple script to move all tasks from the Todays list to Next so each day I start with a fresh list.
-It works for me.

-### Updated for Things 3!

-The Clean Things Today script now works with Things 3.

-## Scheduling the script

-I'm using [Lingon App](https://www.peterborgapps.com/lingon/) to schedule the running of my scripts.

-The great thing is that they even run when my Mac sleeps ([ power nap? ](https://support.apple.com/en-us/HT204032)), and I have a clean Today's list in the morning on iPhone!

 ## Note on JXA vs. AppleScript